Taxim: An Example-based Simulation Model for GelSight Tactile Sensors: Introduction

-Vision-based tactile sensors like GelSight have a deformable soft pad, or \textit{gelpad}, as the contact medium for interacting with the environment.
-The printed marker array on the gelpad moves as the gelpad's surface stretches and is a good indicator of the contact forces and torques.
-The sensor utilizes optical components, including LEDs to illuminate the gelpad and an embedded camera to capture the illumination change from contact geometries caused by the touching as shown in Fig~\ref{fig:optical}.
+These sensors use a piece of soft elastomer, or \textit{gelpad}, as the contact medium for interacting with the environment.
+There is typically a printed marker array on the gelpad surface that moves as the surface stretches and is a good indicator of the contact forces and torques.
+The sensor utilizes optical components, including LEDs and an embedded camera to capture the illumination change caused by the change of light reflection on the galpad surface when the sensor contacts an external object, as shown in Fig~\ref{fig:optical}.
+Simulating those vision-based tactile sensors, which contains modeling both the mechanical response of the soft gelpad and the optical response to the deformation, is challenging.
 There have been previous studies on simulating different components of vision-based tactile sensors separately.
-For instance, Ding \etal\cite{soft_sim_tactip} built a physics soft body simulation for the TacTip \cite{Tactip} sensor to indicate pins' motion on the soft membrane; Agarwal \etal\cite{physic} and Gomes \etal\cite{phong} applied physics-based models for vision-based tactile optical simulation; whereas Wang \etal\cite{tacto} integrated the optical simulation of tactile sensors with the physics simulation engine PyBullet.
-However, the work mentioned above are either limited by the lack of the ability to realistically simulate real world scenarios, the heavy computing demand, or hard to generalize to new sensors, which are balanced well in our work.
-We will show that our simulation is computationally lightweight and with small sim-to-real gap from experimental evaluation.
+For instance, Ding \etal\cite{ding2020sim} built a physics soft body simulation for the TacTip \cite{ward2018tactip} sensor to indicate pins' motion on the soft membrane; Agarwal \etal\cite{agarwal2021simulation} and Gomes \etal\cite{gomes2021generation} applied physics-based models for vision-based tactile optical simulation; whereas Wang \etal\cite{wang2020tacto} integrated the optical simulation of tactile sensors with the physics simulation engine PyBullet.
+However, the work mentioned above lack the ability to simulate the intrinsic noise of the real sensors.
+They also demand heavy computation while are difficult to generalize to new sensors.

+In this work, we propose \textit{Taxim}, an example-based tactile simulation model that combines \textit{optical simulation} and \textit{marker motion field simulation}.
+The method overcomes the constraints of the previous simulation models in that it is computationally lightweight and generates very similar signals to the real sensors in spite of the intrinsic noise of the sensors.
+The model contains two parts: \begin{enumerate} \item A polynomial table mapping function to simulate the \textit{optical response} of a GelSight sensor by mapping geometries to pixel intensity in tactile images and an accumulation approach to simulate the shadow caused by the illumination. \item A model to simulate the \textit{marker motion field} using the linear displacement relationship and the superposition principle for the gelpad's elastic deformation. \end{enumerate}